Force over Distance: Chapter 41

 Beneath his shoulder, the reassuring hum of the FTL drive cut to nothing.
 Young felt the sickening drop to normal space.

 He cracked his eyes.
-The overhead lighting had gone out.
+The overhead lighting was out.

 It was hard to breathe.